Mvk122/UOM-CompSci-Notes/implementingSystemOnChip/past_papers/2019/Answers.md

 * Buffer insertion after the P&R stage.

 # 2f
-* If power efficiency is the goal, then
+* If power efficiency is the goal, then more of the transistors should be high threshold as it reduces the power loss from short circuit.
+* The design can be reviewed to see where changes can be made to use high T instead of low T.
+	* Can be done by reducing the clock speed.

+# 3a